codacy/chart/docs/configuration/integrations/gitlab-cloud.md

 # GitLab Cloud

-Follow the instructions below to set up the Codacy integration with GitLab Cloud:
+Follow the instructions below to set up the Codacy integration with GitLab Cloud.

+## Create a GitLab application

+To integrate Codacy with GitLab Cloud, you must create a GitLab application:

 1. Open <https://gitlab.com/profile/applications>.